appliedinnovationcorp/nexus-v3/TYPESCRIPT_SETUP.md

-# TypeScript Setup for Nexus Workspace
+# TypeScript Setup for aic Workspace

 ## ✅ What's Been Configured